 Dear tender-hearted friends,

-To say 2020 has been intense is an understatement.
+To say the last year has been intense is an understatement.
 You may be grieving the loss of loved ones, a loss of income, a loss of lifestyle, a loss of the illusion of certainty.
 You may be grieving with loneliness or the longing for more alone time.
-Maybe you’re grieving the suffering of others; grieving violent deaths like that of George Floyd, grieving systemic racism, or grieving the inequity across our communities in suffering the effects of Covid-19.
+Maybe you’re grieving the suffering of others; grieving violent deaths like that of George Floyd and so many others, grieving systemic racism or grieving the inequity across our communities in suffering the effects of Covid-19.
 Maybe you’re grieving the ongoing destruction of our beautiful natural world, the many giant wildfires, the extinction of species, the loss of wilderness.
-Or perhaps your grief is for the divisiveness and meanness unfolding in a polarized culture, and here in the US a fraught election season.
+Or perhaps your grief is for the divisiveness and meanness unfolding in a polarized culture.
 Perhaps your grief is for pregnancy loss, a pet dying, difficult relationships, health crises.
 Maybe you’re carrying all of this and more.

-Wouldn’t it be nice to have a place to welcome these feelings without anyone attempting to fix you?
-To have a place to let yourself acknowledge and release this weight that makes your chest and guts and jaw clench?
+Join us in a communal place to welcome these feelings without anyone attempting to fix you.
+Join us in a place where you can let yourself acknowledge and release this weight that makes your chest and guts and jaw clench.
 Wouldn’t it be nice to know you’re not alone in this very humbling human experience of grief?

 You’re invited to join us for a day of grief-tending